cxtch/gosu-rich-presence/README.md

 | [Clipboardy](https://github.com/sindresorhus/clipboardy)                  |

+## How to use

+The simplest way to use it, is to download the executable and config from [releases](https://github.com/cxtch/gosu-rich-presence/releases).
+The thing it isn't always updated so the best way to keep up to date is to use the method below.

 ## Installation and Usage from the source

+*This guide is assuming you have [git](https://git-scm.com/) installed.*

 ### Installation commands (copy and paste to your terminal of choice)